All Episodes

 Something that had happened in the spring of 2007.

-I just need to amend something.
+I actually need to amend something.

 They know exactly what this is about.

-They know where it came from, they know what inspired it.
+They know what inspired it.

 That didn't matter.

-This is what I mean, truth doesn't matter in politics.
+This is what I mean.

-Winning arguments being right doesn't matter in politics.
+Winning arguments, being right, doesn't matter in politics.

-Not today, not at this moment.
+Not at this moment.

-During the height of the crisis, or not the crisis, during the height of the original airing of Barack the Magic Negro, there was not nearly the controversy as there was last week.
+During the height of the crisis, not the crisis, during the height of the original airing of Barack the Magic Negro, there was not nearly the controversy as there was last week.

-And I said, What?
+And I said, what?

 Do you have any idea what this is about?

-So I, on three different occasions, started at point A and went to point Z explaining all this, did it two or three different times, all during 2007.
+So I, on three different occasions, started at point A and went to point Z explaining all this.

-Now it tells me that a lot of people on our side didn't hear it or not smart enough to understand it.
+Now, it tells me that a lot of people on our side didn't hear it or not smart enough to understand it.

 But what was Barack the Magic Negro?